 - Once you have started to feel better, the doctors and nurses will encourage you to get out of bed and do little movements.

 If the doctors think you are ready to go home, you will get discharged.
-However, recovery and rehabilitation vary from person to person, but in general, this is what you might expect:

 - Even at home, wearing soft or rigid neck support is necessary.